Akua-Amoabea/PaulOwusuMusic/README.md

 # 🎧🎤🎵 Paul Owusu Music Booking Web Page
-A responsive portflio and booking webpage designed for a gospel artist (Paul Owusu).
+A responsive portfolio and booking webpage designed for a gospel artist (Paul Owusu).
 Built to show case the artist music, events and allow fans and event organizers to request bookings.

 ---
 # 🎇 Features